NicoCobb/siege/README.md

 ## Unit
 <img src="https://github.com/NicoCobb/siege/blob/797e6cf8d2c71e31732041b7e3fed4109f3c2efb/Sample_card.png" height="400" />

-1. Each unit will contain 4 values:
-  1. __Attack, Range, Health, and Movement__.
-  2. These will be listed in the top left, bottom left, top right, and bottom right corners respectively.
-2. A unit's card will also have an image of a marker that corresponds to this unit.
+1. A unit's card will have an image of a marker that corresponds to this unit.
 These markers are what will be placed on the board when a unit is played.
-3. Certain cards will have ability text.
+2. Certain cards will have ability text.
 This will be listed underneath the marker image.
-4. Every unit has a color value.
+3. Every unit has a color value.
 This will be noted by a colored border on the card.
    1. Units can be __red, green, blue, or neutral__.
    2. Each color is __effective against__ another color, with the exception of neutral.
       1. __Red__ beats __Green__
       2. __Green__ beats __Blue__
       3. __Blue__ beats __Red__
       4. __Neutral__ is __equal to__ all other colors.
-5. Every unit has a cost on it.
+4. Every unit has a cost on it.
 This will be displayed above where the unit's marker is on the card.
    1. 0-cost units will __have no value__ displayed on the card.
    2. A unit's __cost will correspond to the shape__ of its marker.
       1. __0-cost__ units will be __circular__